Fmorris825/Fmorris825/README.md

 #### I am a Full Stack Developer
 ![I am a Full Stack Developer]

-I am "Interested in Innovation".
+I am "Interested in Innovation" 💡.
 I am fascinated by technology and inspired by creativity.
 I enjoy developing and creating within code and bringing user interfaces and programs to life!

 Skills: PYTHON | DJANGO | BOOTSTRAP 5 | CSS 3 | FLEXBOX | HTML |5 | REACT | JAVASCIPT